zklim/aleo-deploy-workshop/README.md

 We need a few environment variables set to deploy our program.
 We can create a script to set these variables for us.

-Create a new file named `deploy.sh` in the project directory and copy the following into the file, fill out the variables with the appropriate fields
+Create a new file named `deploy.sh` in the project directory and copy the following into the file

 ````
 WALLETADDRESS=""